-We continue to address environmental conditions under terms of consent orders negotiated with the applicable environmental authorities or otherwise with respect to sites located in or related to Woburn, Massachusetts, Somerville, Massachusetts, Springfield, Massachusetts, Uvalde, Texas, Stockton, California, three sites related to former operations in Williamstown, Vermont, as well as sites located in Goldsboro, North Carolina, Wilmington, North Carolina and Landover, Maryland.
+We continue to address environmental conditions under terms of consent orders negotiated with the applicable environmental authorities or otherwise with respect to sites located in or related to Woburn, Massachusetts, Somerville, Massachusetts, Springfield, Massachusetts, Uvalde, Texas, Stockton, California, three sites related to former operations in Williamstown, Vermont, as well as sites located in Goldsboro, North Carolina, Wilmington, North Carolina, Landover, Maryland and Syracuse, New York.

 We have accrued certain costs related to the sites described above as it has been determined that the costs are probable and can be reasonably estimated.
 We have potential exposure related to a parcel of land (the "Central Area") related to the Woburn, Massachusetts site cited above.
 Currently, the consent decree for the Woburn site does not define or require any remediation work in the Central Area.
 The United States Environmental Protection Agency (the "EPA") has provided us and other signatories to the consent decree with comments on the design and implementation of groundwater and soil remedies at the Woburn site and investigation of environmental conditions in the Central Area.
 We, and other signatories, have implemented and proposed to do additional work at the Woburn site but many of EPA's comments remain to be resolved.
-We are also in discussions with EPA concerning its invoices for oversight costs with respect to the Woburn site and the Central Area.
 We have implemented mitigation measures and continue to monitor environmental conditions at the Somerville, Massachusetts site.
-We also expect to incur monitoring and mitigation costs associated with the planned construction of a transit station in the area of the Somerville site.
+We also have received demands from the local transit authority for reimbursement of certain costs associated with its construction of a new municipal transit station in the area of our Somerville site.
+We have also received notice that the Massachusetts Department of Environmental Protection is conducting an audit of our investigation and remediation work with respect to the Somerville site.